States of Jersey

 exercising those functions personally.

-any licence, permit or authorization is granted in purported exercise of
+permit or authorisation granted in the purported exercise of functions

-that the functions had not been delegated, or that any requirement attached to
+later transpires that the functions had not been delegated or that any

-the delegation of the functions had not been complied with.
+requirement attached to the delegation had not been complied with.

 29 Powers